 In the Beginning:

-So… between a rock and a hard place sort-of-thing!
+I was stuck between a rock and a hard place for a while.

 My story started with a wobbly knee.
-I was working for the Department of Conservation for a six month period spanning summer in 2016-17.
-The location was in the West Branch of the Matukituki Valley in Mount Aspiring National Park.
-The jewel of the crown as far as National Parks go, and the stuff of dreams.
-If mountains are where it is at for you.
+I was working for the third time for New Zealand’s Department of Conservation for a six-month period, spanning the summer of 2016-17.
+The location was the West Branch of the Matukituki Valley in Mount Aspiring National Park, the crown jewel of National Parks and a dream destination for any mountain lover.
+It was like a fairytale, but with a lot more hiking involved!

-So called “front country” tramping had taken off. (the new terminology referring to the easy walks in our back country).
-And the question arose in my mind, “do I ever want to do this, now exhausting job, again?”
+So-called “front country” tramping had taken off (the new terminology referring to the easy walks in our back country).
+And the question arose in my mind, “Do I ever want to do this, now overwhelming job, again?”

-Every day I would interact with lovely people for sure.
-But front country types tend to be high maintenance (7am until 10pm) – they’re in an environment new to them.
-They have lots of questions relating to the ticking off of to-do lists (Internet inspired).
-These were usually about weather timing, and times to get to other huts.
+Every day I would interact with lovely people, for sure, but front country types tend to be high maintenance (7am until 10pm) – they’re in an environment new to them and have lots of questions relating to the ticking off of to-do lists (inspired by the internet).
+These questions usually pertained to weather timing and times to get to other huts.

-Discovering a lump in my groin by winter, was a bit of a shock!
-So off I went to my doctor.
-The first thing I bought up was my wobbly knee, the second the lump.
-After that the knee got forgotten!
+Discovering a lump in my groin by winter was a bit of a shock.
+I went to my doctor, who is an old friend and knows me well.
+The first thing I brought up was my wobbly knee, the second was the lump.
+After that, the knee got forgotten!

 My doctor and I are old friends, so knowing me well he told me the serious truth of the matter, right up front.
 A blessing – that was what I needed!
 But of course detail was missing.